IBMStreams/streamsx.parquet/README.md

 contains ParquetSink operator in its initial version.

-Samples showing ParquetSink operator usages are available in a standard samples folder.
+Samples showing ParquetSink operator usages are available in a samples folder.
 The details about the installation, and configuration are about to be published soon.